Who can an enterprise agreement apply to?

-The Workplace Bargaining Policy 2018 makes clear that it is inappropriate for enterprise agreements to apply to SES or equivalent employees.
+The Workplace Bargaining Policy 2018 makes clear that it is inappropriate to introduce enterprise agreements that will apply to SES or equivalent employees.

 Is my agency limited to having only one enterprise agreement?

 No. Many agencies choose to negotiate one enterprise agreement that covers all non-SES employees.
 However, some agencies may benefit from having different enterprise agreements covering distinct sections of their workforces.
-The approach taken will come down to what works for an agency in practice and what the agency’s management and employees are comfortable with.
+The approach taken will come down to what works for an agency in practice, its history, and what the agency’s management and employees are comfortable with.

 For example, if an agency has a division that has a significantly different focus to the rest of the agency, it may be appropriate to negotiate an enterprise agreement for that distinct division.
-This approach has been used in the past by agencies like the Department of Agriculture and Water Resources and the CSIRO.
+This approach has been used in the past by agencies like the CSIRO and Australian Bureau of Statistics.

 In other circumstances, some agencies may decide to negotiate a separate enterprise agreement for Executive Level employees in recognition of their middle-management responsibilities.
-The Australian Taxation Office, the Australian Securities and Investments Commission and the Australian Federal Police are examples of organisations that have taken this approach.
+The Australian Taxation Office, the Australian Securities and Investments Commission and the Australian Federal Police are examples of organisations that have taken this approach at different times.

 Smaller agencies with specialist workforces may decide to negotiate an enterprise agreement with the employees that are performing administrative roles, and individual contracts with other non-SES employees performing highly specialised jobs.
 This approach improves agency flexibility and enables specialist employees to negotiate arrangements that are more tailored to their individual roles.

 Is my agency required to negotiate a new enterprise agreement?